-LaDawn Stoddard is the Executive Director of UServeUtah and has been with the commission for eight years.
-She is responsible for the day to day operations of the Commission and, together with the governor-appointed Commissioners helps to set vision and strategy for accomplishing the Commission’s purposes.
-With a background in finance, LaDawn began working for the Commission in 2004 as the Grants Officer and then went on to fill the role of Development Director.
-In 2007 she became the Utah State National Service program manager, working closely with numerous community organizations across the state.
-She has served on numerous boards and volunteer committees at both the national and local level and has been personally engaged in volunteering from a very young age.
-As a resident of Wasatch County, she has a profound appreciation for the varied landscape in Utah, but finds her greatest appreciation for the state in its spirit of volunteerism.
-“Volunteers provide a valuable resource to Utah communities through non-profit and faith-based organizations as well as local and state agencies,” LaDawn said.
-“I feel honored to hold this position and am excited to collaborate with those individuals and groups who are working to help make Utah a better place.”
+LaDawn Stoddard is the Director of UServeUtah, the Utah Commission on Service & Volunteerism.
+With a degree in business management and an extensive background in finance, she began working for the Commission in 2004 as the Grants Officer and then went on to fill the role of Development Director working not only with State AmeriCorps Programs, but also Citizen Corps, AmeriCorps VISTA, Youth Service and other various service initiatives within the Commission.
+In 2007 she became the Utah State National Service program manager, working closely with numerous community organizations across the state and in 2012 became the Director of the Commission.
+Early in her career, LaDawn owned and managed a small business which allowed her to work closely within her community; she has also served on numerous boards and volunteer committees at both the national and local level and has been personally engaged in volunteering from a very young age.
+This has allowed for development of a unique perspective into both the public, private and nonprofit sectors that has served her well in her current position.
+As a resident of Wasatch County, she has a profound appreciation for the varied landscape in Utah, but finds her greatest appreciation for the state is in its spirit of volunteerism.
+She feels volunteers provide a valuable resource to Utah communities and is honored to be able to collaborate with those individuals and groups who are working to help make Utah a better place.

 Administrative Support Specialist